Training-free Adjustable Polynomial Graph Filtering for Ultra-fast Multimodal Recommendation: Methodology

 which indicates a graph filter with a frequency response function of $h(\lambda) = \frac{(\lambda^\star - \lambda)^k}{(\lambda^\star)^{k-1}}$ for $\lambda\in[0, \lambda^\star]$.
 Since $h(0) = \lambda^\star$, $h(\lambda^\star)=0$, and $h(\lambda)$ is a monotonically decreasing function in the interval $[0, \lambda^\star]$, the filtered value is still bounded in $[0,\lambda^\star]$.
 Therefore, the proposed filter design guarantees spectral boundedness of $\bar{P}_\star^f$ within $[0, \lambda^\star]$, even when eigenvalues of $\bar{P}_\star$ exceed the standard unit interval.
 This completes the proof of this theorem. $\square$ \end{pf}

+Intuitively, Eq. \eqref{poly_filter} shifts and rescales the spectrum of $\bar P_{\star}$ so that all eigenvalues fall into the interval $[0,\lambda^{\star}]$, and then applies a polynomial graph filter on this transformed spectrum, thereby resolving the instability that occurs when conventional polynomial graph filters are directly applied to matrices whose eigenvalues lie outside the assumed bounded range.

-While directly computing the coefficients $a_k$ in Eq. \eqref{poly_filter} provides precise control over the frequency response, it also restricts flexibility because the coefficients are fixed in advance.
-To enhance flexibility, we treat $a_k$ as tunable hyperparameters, allowing data-driven selection through validation rather than adhering to a fixed analytic form.
+While directly specifying the coefficients $a_k$ in Eq. \eqref{poly_filter} provides precise, analytically designed control over the frequency response, it also limits expressiveness because the filter shape is fixed a priori by the designer.
+In practice, since it is often difficult to know in advance which frequency components should be emphasized or attenuated for a given dataset, a hand-crafted filter may fail to align with the true spectral characteristics of real-world recommendation graphs.
+To address this, we treat $a_k$ as tunable hyperparameters, allowing data-driven selection via validation rather than enforcing a single fixed analytic form.

 Finally, \textsf{MM-GF} optimally fuses multimodal information as a weighted sum of the graph filters across different modalities:

 where $\beta$ and $\gamma$ are hyperparameters balancing among the three similarity graphs.
 The filtered signal for user $u$ (i.e., the predicted preference scores of user $u$) is finally given by